codexcandle/hydrasynth-web-controller/README.md

 ## Overview

-As an owner of the [Hydrasynth](https://www.ashunsoundmachines.com/hydrasynth-key) hardware synthesizer, I found it difficult to view its (somewhat small) main LCD display screen.
+As an owner of the [Hydrasynth](https://www.ashunsoundmachines.com/hydrasynth-key) hardware synthesizer, have found it difficult to view its (somewhat small) main LCD display screen.
 Thus, this tool was created.

 A few notes: